Rate this page:

 Apps are allowed 5000 access token requests every 5 minutes for each host product the app is installed on.
 If you exceed the limit, the server returns a 429 status response and a JSON formatted error message.

-Current usage limits are returned in the following headers for every server response:
+Usage limits are returned in these headers for every server response:

 HTTP/1.1 200 OK